RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 	- 326x240 - Atari Jaguar CD (These get scaled down and are blurry as a result)
 	- Game Dependent - Arcade, Atari 2600, Atari Jaguar, DOS, Nokia N-Gage, PC Engine CD, Sharp X68000, Uzebox

-## Hubs and Related Games
+## Hubs and Similar Games

 Hubs are used to categorize game pages in a variety of ways.
-Related games can also be added to help navigate the site.
+Similar games can also be added to help navigate the site.

 ### Creating Hubs